ALH477/SiegeWare/README.md

 ## 🔗 HydraMesh Integration

-The lab integrates [HydraMesh](https://github.com/ALH477/DeMoD-Communication-Framework), a high-performance Lisp-based communication framework, for real-time agent coordination.
+The lab integrates the lisp [HydraMesh](https://github.com/ALH477/DeMoD-Communication-Framework), a high-performance Lisp-based communication framework, for real-time agent coordination with Emacs support for an easier iterface than direct terminal for now.

 ### Architecture